Skip to content

 Turkmenistan - Karakum Desert

-If you go there, you will find that the climate is tough; the temperature difference is more than 90 degrees.
+If you go there, you will find that the climate is harsh; the temperature difference is more than 90 degrees.
 However, the exciting thing is that one-seventh of the population still lives in the Karakum desert.

 Wedding Palace